ArisLiWind/grith-holdem-agent-console/README.md

 GRITH Hold'em Agent Console is a static, browser-based Texas Hold'em table with a local AI-agent style decision console.
 It is designed as a playable product prototype: users can deal hands, read the board, ask for strategic advice, or let the assistant act for the hero seat.

-The poker table runs in the browser, with Vercel serverless API boundaries for redeem codes, payments, account storage, WeChat OAuth, and River Oracle chat.
-Secrets must stay in Vercel environment variables, never in frontend code.

 ## What It Does